Stephen Morris (drummer): Career

 During Joy Division recording sessions with Martin Hannett, Morris was asked to record his parts one drum at a time so that Hannett could have complete control over the production.
 He also took an early interest in drum machines, combining them with traditional drumming on many Joy Division and New Order releases.
 Although he is primarily a percussionist, Morris also plays keyboards and synthesizer.

 Early on, Morris was a contender to become New Order's lead vocalist, and his vocals can be heard on some early live tracks.
-He also contributed musically to as-yet-unreleased demos by Quando Quango and produced a number of acts with Gilbert for Factory, such as duo Red Turns To...., under New Order's Be Music production tag.
+He also contributed musically to as-yet-unreleased demos by Quando Quango and produced a number of acts with Gilbert for Factory, such as the duo Red Turns To...., under New Order's Be Music production tag.
 He played drums for Echo & the Bunnymen on their rendition of the Doors' "Soul Kitchen", which they recorded at Amazon Studios in Liverpool in 1986.

-During a hiatus from New Order, Morris and Gilbert formed the side project The Other Two; together they have released two albums as well as various remixes and soundtrack work.
+During a break from New Order, Morris and Gilbert formed the side project The Other Two; together they have released two albums as well as various remixes and soundtrack work.

 In 2007, Morris and Gilbert remixed two tracks for the Nine Inch Nails remix album Year Zero Remixed.
 In June 2009, during New Order's second break-up, band members Bernard Sumner and Phil Cunningham, along with Jake Evans, formed a new band called Bad Lieutenant.
 Morris recorded drums on several songs with the band, and joined their line-up for live gigs.
 Bad Lieutenant released their debut album Never Cry Another Tear in 2009 and toured from October 2009 to April 2010.
 They began work on a second album, but are presently on hiatus.

-New Order reformed with a new line-up in September 2011, and Morris returned to playing with New Order.
+New Order reformed with a new line-up in September 2011, with Morris returning to playing with band.

 In 2019, the book Record Play Pause, the first volume of his Confessions of a Post-Punk Percussionist, was published by Constable and later by Little, Brown and Company.